pivotal-cf/docs-pks/control-plane.hbs.md

 The TKGI Broker consists of an [On-Demand Service Broker](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform-services/on-demand-services-sdk-for-tanzu/0-42.html) and a Service Adapter.
 The TKGI Broker generates a BOSH manifest and instructs the BOSH Director to deploy or delete the Kubernetes cluster.

-For Tanzu Kubernetes Grid Integrated Edition deployments on vSphere with NSX, there is an additional component, the Tanzu Kubernetes Grid Integrated Edition NSX Proxy Broker.
+For {{  vars.product }} deployments on vSphere with NSX, there is an additional component, the {{  vars.product }} NSX Proxy Broker.
 The TKGI API communicates with the TKGI NSX Proxy Broker, which in turn communicates with the NSX Manager to provision the Node Networking resources.
 The TKGI NSX Proxy Broker then forwards the request to the On-Demand Service Broker to deploy the cluster.

 ### <a id="tkgi-db-vm"></a>TKGI Database VM Cluster

 The instances in the TKGI Database VM Cluster host MySQL, proxy, and other data-related services.
 These data-related functions persist TKGI Control Plane data for the the following services:

 * TKGI API